-Zone Supervisory Alarm - Zones 9 and 10 only - red LEDs (yellow LEDs for Canadian program option)
+Zone Supervisory Alarm - Zones 9 and 10 only - red LEDs

 Zone Trouble - Zones 1 through 10 - yellow LEDs

 Note: A blank slide-in label is provided for circuits 1 through 10 which may be customized by the customer.
 In addition, slide-in-labels listing the programming features/options and programming key functions are provided and should be inserted while in Program Mode.